pzemtsov/pzemtsov.github.io/_posts/2016-11-06-bug-story-alignment-on-x86.md

 There was one important requirement: the input data was not aligned (the IP frames as received by hardware or read from a file).

 I didn't have to bother about portability, as the only platform the code had to run was Intel x64 (Linux and GCC 4.8.3).
-Intel has no restrictions on the alignment of integer operands (an unaligned access used to be slow, but isn't any more), and, since the endianness was not important, the little-endian case was also all right.
+Intel has no restrictions on the alignment of integer operands (an unaligned access used to be slow, but isn't anymore), and, since the endianness was not important, the little-endian case was also all right.
 So I quickly wrote:

 {% highlight C %}
 _Bool check_ip_header_sum (const char * p, size_t size)